pushkar100/Machine-Learning-Notes/inferential-statistics(prerequisite2).md

 Also:
 - `Confidence interval upper bound = sample mean + margin of error`
 - `Confidence interval lower bound = sample mean - margin of error`

+### Understanding Confidence Interval:
+Let us take an example where a teacher has the mean marks of her students to be 68% (μ) with σ = 10%.
+She tries out a new interactive method of teaching with a sample of 25 students who get a mean mark of 75%.
+By finding the 95% confidence interval ({sample mean - margin of error, sample mean + margin of error}), we get to know that majority (95%) of students of the complete class (not just sample 25 students) will have marks between 71% & 78%.
+This is a 3-10% increase in the mean marks.

+If the teacher continues the new way of teaching, the mean exam score is likely to be between those bounds.